martinmoland/martinmoland.github.io/_pages/publications.md

 Recommended citation: Moland, M. and Michailidou, A. (forthcoming) ‘United, we tweet’: Belonging and solidarity in German and Greek Twitter-spheres.
 In: Fossum, JE and Batora, J. (eds) *EU Differentiation and the Question of Domination: From the Financial Crisis to COVID-19*, Routledge.

+# Papers in review
+Moland, M. and Michailidou, A. (revise and resubmit with *Political Studies Review*) Testing causal inference between social media news reliance and (dis)trust of EU institutions with an Instrumental Variable Approach: Lessons from a null-hypothesis case

 # Working papers and pre-prints

 ## [Does differentiation beget differentiation?
 Examining the link between exposure to and support for differentiation](https://osf.io/preprints/socarxiv/5juyg)